Vivaldi

 One was the progress bar on the tab when refreshing or loading a new page.
 When on that tab, I couldn't see the progress bar at all, so I couldn't tell that it was still trying to refresh.
 That means when I was debugging an error, I couldn't tell if the error was still there or if the page just hadn't refreshed yet.
 Sometimes when working with locally-hosted Docker container sites, it isn't obvious if it is just being slow or not.
 I found a setting that shows a circular indicator in place of the favicon in the tabs bar and like that better.
 This one I kind of think is a weird choice for the default.

 Speaking of developing, the Inspect Element is hidden under an extra layer of menu labelled "Developer Tools."
-That's obvious enough, but it means every time I want to inspect an element, I have that extra layer to navigate, and I inspect element a lot in my work.
-That doesn't have a clear setting for it, but buried under Appearance are options to customize what appears in what menu.
+That's obvious enough, but it means every time I want to inspect an element, which is a lot, I have that extra layer to navigate.
+That doesn't have an obvious setting for it, but buried under Appearance are options to customize what appears in what menu.
+There are a lot of those menus, with one for every possible context of the page (selection, image, media, link, etc) so the change needs to be made on all of them or it will be annoyingly inconsistent.
 I was able from there to move the developer tools up a level.
-It's a little clunky, but again this does make sense as a default: the people that don't want developer tools want them somewhat hidden under an extra layer, and the people that do will figure out how to change the setting even if it isn't that obvious.
+It's a little clunky, but again this does make some sense as a default: the people that don't want developer tools want them somewhat hidden under an extra layer, and the people that do will figure out how to change the setting even if it isn't that obvious.

 Bookmarks

-Bookmarks are giving me the most trouble so far.
+Bookmarks gave me a lot of trouble at first.
 Since there is no tool to import everything from Firefox, I tried to import at least my bookmarks.
 I went to Firefox and exported as HTML.
 Then I went back to Vivaldi, found an Import tool which allowed from HTML, and used that.
-The Vivaldi interface says it imported, but no bookmarks showed up.
-Then I gave up and tried to add a bookmark manually, and that didn't work either.
-I click on the button to add bookmark from the address bar and it doesn't do anything.
-I click on the + button within the bookmarks window and it doesn't do anything.
+The Vivaldi interface said it imported, but no bookmarks showed up.
+Then I gave up and tried to add a bookmark manually from within the bookmark window, and that didn't work either.
+I clicked on the button to add bookmark from the address bar and it didn't do anything.
+I click on the + button within the bookmarks window and it didn't do anything.
 Then it got even stranger: I checked it on mobile, after trying on desktop multiple times, and saw multiple copies of imported bookmarks.
 They somehow got imported and synced, but they don't even show up on the device that I imported them on.

 Another minor bookmarks nuisance is that it is tied to the right sidebar.
 I don't really want anything else from the right sidebar.
 Nicely, I could move the button to open bookmarks into other toolbars - that's great.
-When I click on it, it opens the bookmarks, as well as the rest of the right sidebar.
+When I click on it, though, it opens the bookmarks section and the rest of the right sidebar.
 Then when I close the bookmarks, it doesn't close the sidebar again.
 It's a minor nuisance, and I don't rely on bookmarks so much that it will really add up, but it's another in the "rough around the edges" category.
+Arguably this got a little better with the 7.9 update and turning on auto-hide for the right panel, but that has the same problem as doing that with the tab bar that I forget it is there and accidentally open it a lot more than I want to.
+It still feels a little off sometimes.

 Email, Calendar, and Feeds

-I have to note that it also includes an email client.
-This is IMAP only, so if like me you are currently using an Outlook.com account, or considering moving to a Proton account, that is a step down compared to ActiveSync in desktop Outlook and the Proton app functionality respectively.
+I have to note that Vivaldi also includes an email client.
+This is IMAP only, so if like me you are currently using an Outlook.com account and/or a Proton account, IMAP is a step down compared to ActiveSync in desktop Outlook and the Proton app functionality respectively.
 It also includes a calendar app.
 Because these are only IMAP, I did not bother trying it.
 I don't think there's any real scenario that I will use it.

 Vivaldi also includes feeds.
-Sort of.
-As far as I can find, there is no view to go to that shows all my feeds in one place.
-There is a button for "Feeds" in the Toolbar Editor but it refuses to add it to any of the toolbar areas, so I have no idea what that is supposed to go to.
+Like the bookmarks, I had issues with this at first.
+There was a button for "Feeds" in the Toolbar Editor but it refused to add it to any of the toolbar areas, so I had no idea what that is supposed to go to.
 What did clearly work was a notification when there is a new post on a feed.
 That's maybe sometimes useful for certain feeds that I really need to know about right away, but for the most part not what I'm looking for.
-I hope it has a desktop equivalent to what I do with Start Launcher on Android, having my own customized news page that I can browse, and I just can't figure out how to open it.
+I hoped it had a desktop equivalent to what I do with Start Launcher on Android, having my own customized news page that I can browse, and I just can't figure out how to open it.
+Like the bookmarks, this also started working a few days later.
+There is a button in the toolbar, which opens a sidebar to browse all your feeds.
+So it is there after all.

 Mobile

 Vivaldi also has a mobile app with sync between installations if you login.
-For the most part, I've had no rough edges yet except for one:
+I've had less rough edges here.

 Conclusion

-For now, I think my plan is to continue trying it out more for personal use on desktop and mobile, but not change from Edge at work yet.
-That largely comes down to what I've said throughout this post: there are a lot of good ideas, some of which I would probably benefit from, but there are a lot of rough edges, too.
-Personal use can afford to be a bit more experimental and put up with those rough edges than work use can.
+My sentiment so far largely comes down to what I've said throughout this post: there are a lot of good ideas, some of which I benefit from, but there are a lot of rough edges, too.

 The argument might really just be over which company's mission and structure I like better.
 Firefox has been around longer, and it's important that they offer the rare non-Chromium browser option.
 They're based in the US.
 The Mozilla corporation describes itself as: